 Things I couldn’t have possibly known without an experienced coach, more study, or just plain experience.

 I’m expounding on this journey of my life because recently I found myself relearning this lesson.
 I jumped into a race amongst others, unknowingly.
 I began to lose my identity willingly just in order to feel somewhat relevant.
 I KNOW ME in and out, and it took some time to get back to ME.
 I have always been a person whose whole mission is to give and share.
 Yet, I jumped into the competition of being on top which frustrated the essence of who I am.
-I found myself trying to compete when I had no need, I found myself running fast when I know my own pace, and I found myself giving out of breath for being tired of trying to keep up.
+I found myself trying to compete when I had no need, I found myself running fast when I know my own pace, and I found myself giving out of breath trying to keep up.
 Huffing and puffing for absolutely no reason.
 On top of all that, I ran in the race without a coach to truly show me the ropes, and had to learn the hard way on my own.
 Learning on my own taught me this:

 - I can cover more ground if I take longer strides of patience.